ahmdkhalil/NLP-Classification-with-Twitter/README.md

 ![muftimenktopword](https://github.com/Mr-Ahmad-Khalil/Twitter_Classification/blob/main/images/topword%20muftimenk.png)
 ![miziwahidtopword](https://github.com/Mr-Ahmad-Khalil/Twitter_Classification/blob/main/images/topwords%20miziwahid.png)

+The choice of repeated words found in each accounts shows the word 'God' often.
+This shows how important the presence of God in their way of preaching and keeping a positive well being.

 For this project I ran two models Random Forest(rf) and Multinomial Naive Bayes(nb) after running CountVectorizer(cvec) in the pipeline.

 - Best parameters for the first model: cvec__max_df: 0.75, cvec__max_features: 170, cvec__min_df: 0.1, cvec__ngram_range: (1, 1), rf__max_depth: 2